quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Identifiers {#stream-identifiers}

-Streams are identified by an unsigned 32-bit integer, referred to as the StreamID.
-To avoid StreamID collision, clients MUST initiate streams usinge odd-numbered StreamIDs; streams initiated by the server MUST use even-numbered StreamIDs.
+Streams are identified by an unsigned 32-bit integer, referred to as the Stream ID.
+To avoid Stream ID collision, clients MUST initiate streams usinge odd-numbered Stream IDs; streams initiated by the server MUST use even-numbered Stream IDs.

-A StreamID of zero (0x0) is reserved and used for connection-level flow control frames ({{flow-control}}); the StreamID of zero cannot be used to establish a new stream.
+A Stream ID of zero (0x0) is reserved and used for connection-level flow control frames ({{flow-control}}); the Stream ID of zero cannot be used to establish a new stream.

-StreamID 1 (0x1) is reserved for the cryptographic handshake.
-StreamID 1 MUST NOT be used for application data, and MUST be the first client-initiated stream.
+Stream ID 1 (0x1) is reserved for the cryptographic handshake.
+Stream ID 1 MUST NOT be used for application data, and MUST be the first client-initiated stream.

-A QUIC endpoint cannot reuse a StreamID on a given connection.
+A QUIC endpoint cannot reuse a Stream ID on a given connection.
 Streams MUST be created in sequential order.
 Open streams can be used in any order.
 Streams that are used out of order result in lower-numbered streams in the same direction being counted as open.